- Competitive Analysis

 Don’t have an internal team?
 Don’t worry, we can help.

-Yes, your audience is online.
-In 2017 roughly nine in ten American adults use the internet—including 96% of 30 – 49 year-olds and 80% of 50 – 64 year-olds.
+Yes, your audience is online, even if you’re a B2B construction or contracting company.
+In 2018 roughly nine in ten American adults use the internet—including 96% of 30–49 year-olds and 80% of 50–64 year-olds.
 What this means for you is a necessity to shift your digital marketing strategy to be focused on your online real estate.

-- There are now 74 billion Internet users in the world as of March 2017.
+- There are now more than 4.2 billion Internet users in the world as of June 2018.
 This is compared to 3.26 billion Internet users in 2016.

-- Studies show that between 70-80% of people research a company online BEFORE visiting the small business or making a purchase with them.
+- Studies show that between 70-80% of people research a company online BEFORE visiting a small business or making a purchase with them.

 Word of Mouth Reviews Still Play an Important Roll